Skipping hello world

 2. Create a new server (via createServer()).

-3. Hand that server a function for handling requests.
+3. Hand that serves a function for handling requests.

 The request handling function should include a request …… and a response.